How To Test Retail Banking System

 11) Verify if an account transfer through channel banking is done by not providing any of the mandatory fields.

-12) Verify if a message is received when a wrong mobile number is provided.
+12) Verify if a message is received when an incorrect mobile number is provided.

 13) Provide collateral details while creating an unsecured loan.

 For example, when you’re creating an educational loan, provide mortgage details as collateral.
-The system should not accept to create an educational loan with mortgage details.
+The system should not accept the creation of an educational loan with mortgage details.

 For example, when you’re creating a mortgage loan or vehicle loan, do not provide collateral details.
-The system should not allow proceeding further.
+The system should not allow us to proceed further.

 Related => What is Negative Testing and How to Write Negative Test Cases?